WorldofKerry/Python2Verilog/README.md

 ### Coding Excellence

 - Change all `[Lines, Lines]` to `(Lines, Lines)` as tuples have fixed length for function hint
-- `IStr(string) >> x` is still wacky, find alternatives?
+- Add consts for string literals (e.g. "_start")

 ### Test Framework

-- test verilog somehow? assert against python output
+- Write script that generates all files for new test case
-- auto-generate verilog testbench
+- auto-generate verilog testbench or create a generalized testbench (e.g. for 10 outputs)
-- create python test interface using `for .. in`
-  - various numerical patterns
-- streamline python test framework, output `ast.dump`, python output and verilog output
-- Only add to set if done is not set
+- Stop adding to set once `done` becomes 1
+- consider switching to pytest

 ## Planning